farcasterxyz/contracts/docs/docs.md

 ### Migration

 The KeyRegistry is deployed in the trusted state where keys may not be registered by anyone except the owner.
 The owner will populate the KeyRegistry with existing state by using bulk operations.
-Once complete, the owner will call `migrationKeys()` to set a migration timestamp and emit an event.
+Once complete, the owner will call `migrateKeys()` to set a migration timestamp and emit an event.
 Hubs watch for the `Migrated` event and 24 hours after it is emitted, they cut over to this contract as the source of truth.

 ### State Machine